What is Council Tax?

 What is Anglia Revenues Partnership?

-Anglia Revenues Partnership (ARP) administrates and collects Council Tax & Business Rates for a number of Councils including East Cambridgeshire District Council.
+Anglia Revenues Partnership (ARP) administrates and collects Council Tax and Business Rates for a number of Councils including East Cambridgeshire District Council.